anthturner/UniFiSharp/README.md

 ### Disclaimer
 This software is not affiliated with nor supported by Ubiquiti Networks and is offered under the license as described in `LICENSE`.
 This software should *never* be used in a production environment without exhaustive, independent testing.

+The "U" logo component used is strictly for product identification purposes only, and is protected by fair use.